Simple bookkeeping with personal support.

 Your first ongoing charge will be on the 10th of the month after you join the service.
 I’ll calculate your previous month’s revenue and then charge the card on file 3% of that amount.
 Play with the Flexible Pricing Calculator (above) to make this crystal clear.

-Yes, although it won’t be Quickbooks or Xero, both of which are overkill (and overpriced) my ideal client.
+Yes, although it won’t be Quickbooks or Xero, both of which are overkill (and overpriced) for my ideal client.
 I use a fantastic tool called YNAB to manage my clients’ bookkeeping.
 It’s inexpensive (about $100 per year) and just right for your business (and mine).

 Nope.
 I’ll set up your account for you and then run things month to month.
 (Note: you’ll pay around $100 per year for YNAB–not to me–directly to them).